Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 • Price: Approximately $350–$380/month (annual) base

-• What’s included: Everything in Standard, plus the Workiz Phone system (call tracking, recording, local numbers), SMS notifications, advanced reporting, recurring jobs, and lead source tracking
+• What’s included: Everything in Standard, plus Workiz Phone (call tracking, recording, local numbers), SMS notifications, advanced reporting, recurring jobs, lead source tracking

-• What’s missing: Genius Answering (AI call answering), SMS marketing campaigns
+• What’s missing: Genius Answering, SMS marketing campaigns

 Premier